FlipsideCrypto/fsc-evm/models/doc_descriptions/core/transfers.md

 {% docs evm_transfer_has_decimal %}

-Whether or not our contracts model contains the necessary decimal adjustment for this token.
+Boolean flag indicating whether decimal information is available for this token (TRUE or FALSE).

 {% enddocs %}

 {% docs evm_transfer_has_price %}

-Whether or not our prices model contains this hourly token price.
+Boolean flag indicating whether hourly price data is available for this token (TRUE or FALSE).

 {% enddocs %}